rendleyhq/docs.rendleysdk.com/getting-started/filters.md

 # Filters

-Our filters utilize LUTs (Lookup Tables), giving you high control over the color grading process.
+Our [filters](/api-reference/classes/Filter.html) utilize LUTs, giving you high control over the color grading process.
 LUTs are widely used in the cinematic industry and can be exported from tools like Adobe Photoshop.

 ## Adding Filters